 ACC believes in recognizing those faculty who demonstrate outstanding teaching.
-The following awards are coordinated through the Faculty Development: ACC Teaching Excellence, the John and Suanne Roueche Excellence Award, eFaculty of the Year Award, the NISOD Excellence Award, and the Minnie L. Stevens Piper Award nominations.
-Visit the ACC Annual Awards Dinner page for the 2019 award recipients.
-For any questions about the awards, please email: email@example.com or call (512) 223-7216.
+The following awards are coordinated through the Office of Faculty Development: ACC Teaching Excellence, the League Excellence Award (formerly Roueche Award), eFaculty of the Year Award, the NISOD Excellence Award, and the Minnie L. Stevens Piper Award nominations.
+For any questions about the awards, please email firstname.lastname@example.org.

 ACC Teaching Excellence Award

 ACC Teaching Excellence Awards honor full-time and adjunct faculty who promote special learning opportunities, student interaction, and innovation.
 Other criteria are depth/breadth of knowledge in subject area and a profound teaching philosophy.

 Recipients are presented with an award at the Awards Celebration and have an opportunity to be recognized at commencement.
 Full-time and adjunct faculty recipients each receive a$1000 cash award.
 Nominations are made by faculty, staff and students.
 Award winners will be recognized at the Awards Celebration in the spring.